eyedeekay/railroad/README.md

  - Individual-oriented: Host it anywhere you can install an I2P router, no third-party hosting required.
 No complicated server setup.

+**Windows Users:** On Windows this application depends on the presence of WebView2 libraries.
+If they aren't present, the application will attempt to automatically download and install them.
+This is normal.
+If you do not want the application to do it, then you should do it yourself: https://developer.microsoft.com/en-us/microsoft-edge/webview2/.

 ## Get it:

 ![Menu](menu.png)